linto-ai/linto-skills-optional/definition/README.md

 The definition skill is triggered by the following intentions: `definition`

 ## Entities
-This skill require the entity type `object` to work, if none is detected the skill will trigger an error
+This skill requires the entity type `object` to work; if none is detected the skill will trigger an error